virteal/Inox/README.md

 Contrary to verbs, the definition of a primitive is not made of verbs or literal, it is defined in the native language of the interpreter.
 When the interpreter is compiled using Typescript, the primitive is a Javascript function.
 When the interpreter in compiled using C++, the primitive is a C or C++ function.

 The propotype of such functions is simple: they take no parameters and return no value.
-That's because they have access to the internal *register* of the Inox virtual machine.
+That's because they have access to the internal *register* of the Iɴᴏx virtual machine.
 There are 4 of them : *IP*, *TOS*, *CSP* and *actor*.

 The *IP* is the instruction pointer, it points to the next instruction to be executed.
 The *TOS* is the top of stack, it points to the top of the data stack.
 The *CSP* is the control stack pointer, it points to the top of the control stack (named "return stack" or "call stack" usually).
 The *actor* is the current actor, it points to the current *actor* object, something similar to a thread, a task, a process, etc.